 More marketing analyst behavioral interview questions:

-Explain what CLV is; and why it is important.
-You might say: Customer Lifetime Value (CLV) involves predicting the total revenue a business can expect from a customer throughout their entire relationship with the company.
+Explain CLV and its importance.
+You might state that Customer Lifetime Value (CLV) involves predicting the total revenue a business can expect from a customer throughout their entire relationship with the company.

 CLTV = Average Purchase Value * Purchase Frequency * Customer Lifespan

-Average Purchase Value (APV): This represents the average amount of money a customer spends on each purchase.
+Average Purchase Value (APV): It represents the average amount of money a customer spends on each purchase.

-Purchase Frequency (PF): This refers to how often a customer makes a purchase within a specific timeframe (like a month or a year).
+Purchase Frequency (PF): It refers to how often a customer makes a purchase within a specific timeframe (like a month or a year).

-Customer Lifespan (CL): This represents the average number of years a customer continues to make purchases.
-For subscription-based businesses, this might be the length of the subscription period.
-For other businesses, it could be calculated based on historical customer churn rates.
+Customer Lifespan (CL): It represents the average number of years a customer continues to make purchases.
+For subscription-based businesses, it represents the length of the subscription period.
+For other businesses, it represents historical customer churn rates.

-Let’s say that you’re an advertisement company that wants to increase revenue.
-You want to effectively match an advertisement to a user.
+Let’s say you’re an advertisement company looking to increase revenue.
+You want to match an advertisement effectively to a user.

 This is a broad question; ask clarifying questions to define the scope of the analysis.
-Define the objectives, formulate hypotheses, and talk about the structure of the experiment like variables, control group, success metrics, etc. Detail your market research plan and how you would interpret the results to guide the experiment.
+Define the objectives, formulate hypotheses, and discuss the structure of the experiment, such as variables, control group, success metrics, etc. Detail your market research plan and how you would interpret the results to guide the experiment.

 Define lift and its mathematical formula.
 Talk about how you would conduct a lift analysis and under which circumstances you would consider doing a lift analysis.
 Elucidate how you would use information about positive and negative lift to inform business insights.